SalesTim/tech-hub/src/app/_post/2020-07-25-deep-dive-microsoft-teams-client.md

 ![Microsoft Teams client source code](/img/blog/teams-client-source-code.png)

-## What can we learn from that?
+## What can we learn from this?
-I've only spent a few minutes analyzing the source code so far, but we still can see some very interesting stuff.
+I've only spent a few minutes analyzing the source code so far, but we still can see some very interesting things.

 ### A limited set of the codebase
 As a hybrid app, of course you'll not see here any server-side code.
 But more than this, a lot of the client-side code is dynamically loaded at runtime from Microsoft's servers (This code could be inspected easily right from a web browser using the developers tools).
 Still, we have access to: